-Can You Get an ExpressVPN Free Trial Account Without a Credit Card?
+Can You Get ExpressVPN's Free Trial Account Without a Credit Card?

-Are There Any Requirements to Qualify for the 30-Day Refund?
+Are There Any Requirements to Qualify for ExpressVPN's 30-Day Refund?

 - Let's say you bought a monthly subscription just like we did.

-- Within the 30-day money-back period, you decide to upgrade your monthly plan to a yearly plan.
+- Within the 30-day money-back period, you upgrade your monthly plan to a yearly plan.

-- Your initial payment (the monthly plan) will no longer be covered by the refund policy.
-But your second payment (the yearly plan) will be.
+- The refund policy will no longer cover your initial payment (the monthly plan).
+But your second payment (the yearly plan) will be covered.

 Don't Other VPNs Offer Refund Policies Too?
 What's So Special About ExpressVPN?